nadavspi/nadav.is-v2/src/pages/reading/naked.md

 cover: naked.jpg
 date: 2010-12-28
 highlights:
-- "Every now and then someone will offer some little bit of information that suddenly changes everything.
+  - text: "Every now and then someone will offer some little bit of information that suddenly changes everything.
 I asked how many cats they had, and Roberta pulled out a pencil and notepad."
 ---